 African Sales Company has registered a new business entity called African Sales Retail (Pty) Limited to house its retail interests.

 Skins Cosmetics is a Dutch beauty boutique that opened its first doors in Amsterdam in 2000.
 Since then, 11 more stores have been opened.
-In August 2017, the 13th store opens in South Africa, Sandton City, Johannesburg and is a unique luxury beauty journey, like nothing else offered in RSA.
+In August 2017, the 13th store opens in South Africa, Sandton City, Johannesburg and is a unique luxury beauty journey, like nothing else offered in South Africa.

 The primary offering is Beauty; (skin, fragrance, hair and makeup), whilst also incorporating a curated extension to home decor & lifestyle brands.